akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The King was like a sun around which everything orbited; as he moved towards the coast, the court’s mood changed.

 Beatrice watched from the high gallery, but she felt miles away.
 The social distance was a physical weight.
 She had not thought she would miss the noise, but she did.
-Silence, she learned, was not peace.
+Silence, she learnt, was not peace.
 It was waiting.

 Lady Margaret, usually a pillar of exacting instruction, became impossible to find.
 She spent her hours huddled in low‑voiced conferences with the Queen’s clerks, her brow furrowed over parchment tallies and wax seals.
 When she attended Beatrice, her eyes didn’t seem to see a ward to care for, but only another mouth to feed in a fortress that was about to become a lonely island.